MinaAlmasi/CIFAKE-image-classifiers/README.md

 The results are shown below.
 Please note that the prefix ```FAKE``` or ```REAL``` of the model refers to whether the model has been trained on the ```FAKE``` or ```REAL``` dataset.

 ### (```E1```) Loss and Accuracy Curves
+For the loss and accuracy curves below, it is worth noting that the six models have not run for the same amount of epochs due to a strict early-stopping callback, making the model training stop if the validation accuracy does not improve for more than 2 epochs.

 #### Neural Network
 <p align="left">
   <img src="https://github.com/MinaAlmasi/CIFAKE-image-classifiers/blob/main/E1_visualisations/NN_histories.png">